-Working backward from where an error is first identified, a data steward can insert controls at earlier points to monitor whether the data conformed to the defined expectations then or included the error.
-By pinpointing the processing stage at which the data was compliant upon entry but flawed upon exit, the data steward and other workers involved in a data governance program can focus on eliminating the root cause instead of just correcting the bad data.
+In root cause analysis of data errors, lineage records provide visibility into the sequence of processing stages a data set goes through.
+Quality levels can be examined at each stage to find where data errors originate.
+Working backward from where an error is first identified, a data steward can check whether the data conformed to expectations at earlier points or included the error then.
+By pinpointing the stage at which the data was compliant upon entry but flawed upon exit, workers involved in a data governance program can eliminate the error's root cause instead of just correcting the bad data.

 What to look for in data lineage tools

-- Aggregate the captured metadata into a centralized repository.
+- aggregate the captured metadata into a centralized repository;

-- Infer data types and match common uses of reference data to data elements from different systems.
+- infer data types and match common uses of reference data to data elements from different systems;

-- Generate visualized representations of data lineage.
+- generate visualized representations of data lineage;

-- Include APIs for developers to use in building applications that can query the lineage records.
+- include APIs for developers to use in building applications that can query the lineage records;

-- Create an inverted index to map data element names to their uses in different processing stages.
+- create an inverted index to map data element names to their uses in different processing stages;

-- Enable users to monitor data flows both forward and backward.
+- enable users to monitor data flows both forward and backward.

-Data lineage technology options
+Data lineage vendors